GitLeeRepo/PythonNotes/PythonNotes.md

 Refer to my [RegExNotes](https://github.com/GitLeeRepo/RegExNotes/blob/master/RegExNotes.md#overview) for more info on regular expressions themselves (independent of Python)

-Note in the example below I always check of **if match:**.
+Note in the example below I always check for **if match:**.
 This is important since if a match is not made, match is set to nothing, and therefore anything that attempts to use match will throw an exception.

 ```python
 # Some regular expression examples.
 Note the use of raw strings, strings